-One of the features in Steam on Windows is that it allows you to add games manually, but it is limited to EXE based games which are not downloaded from the Microsoft Store.
-Now that Microsoft/Windows Store is one of the major sources for Games, it should make sense to add those games to Steam as well.
-However, there is no direct support for the games installed from the store.
+One of the features of Steam on Windows is that it allows you to add games manually, but it is limited to EXE-based games that are not downloaded from the Microsoft Store.
+Now that the Microsoft Store is one of the major sources for Games, it should make sense to add those games to Steam as well.
+However, there is no direct support for the games installed in the store.

 Locate the Windows UWP Game

 Games and Apps installed from the store are available as a package.
 We will need first to locate it.
-The path should like as below:
+The path should be as below:

 You can also type %appdata% in the Run prompt, and then go back one step to find the Local folder, and then enter into Packages.

 Now, look for the game package.
 If it’s difficult, you can search by the name of the game.